 There are currently no antiviral treatments or vaccines available for Zika.

 The main concern is for pregnant women or women trying to become pregnant.

 The Zika virus can spread from a pregnant woman to her baby.
 There is growing evidence that suggests that if a pregnant woman is infected with Zika, it can possibly lead to microcephaly in their newborn (a baby born with a smaller head and an underdeveloped brain).
-In light of this concern and until more facts become available, the Centers for Disease Control and Prevention has issued a travel Health Advisory recommending that pregnant women or those trying to become pregnant “should consider postponing travel to any area where Zika transmission is spreading.
+In light of this concern and until more facts become available, the Centers for Disease Control and Prevention has issued a travel Health Advisory.
+Their recommendation to pregnant women or those trying to become pregnant is that they “should consider postponing travel to any area where Zika transmission is spreading.
 Pregnant women who do travel to these areas should talk to their doctors and healthcare providers first and strictly follow steps to avoid mosquito bites during their trip.”

-The Zika virus usually remains in the blood of an infected person for about a week, but it can be longer for some people.
-The CDC believes there is little concern that the virus would be transmitted to the baby, if a woman becomes pregnant after that time frame.
+The Zika virus usually remains in the blood of an infected person for about a week or possibly longer.
+The CDC believes there is little concern that the virus would be transmitted to the baby if a woman becomes pregnant after that time frame.
 It is best to get checked out first by a healthcare provider.

 As of February 2016, there are 14 countries or territories in the Americas including Puerto Rico, Central America, South America, the Caribbean, and Mexico where outbreaks have occurred.
 Travelers who become ill (usually within two weeks) after returning from these countries should inform their doctor of their recent travels.
 There has not been any documented evidence of mosquitos being infected with the Zika virus in the U.S.; however, there have been reports of it from travelers returning to the U.S.

-According to the CDC, the best way to prevent Zika infection is to:
+According to the CDC, the best way to prevent Zika is to:

 - Avoid getting bit by mosquitos